Esri/geodev-hackerlabs/README.md

 * [ArcGIS Online Help - Documentation and Tutorials](http://doc.arcgis.com/en/arcgis-online/)
 * [jsBin - Interactive JS coding](http://jsbin.com)

-> If you are brand new to ArcGIS, we recommend that you use your developer account to sign into [developers.arcgis.com](http://developers.arcgis.com) to explore all of the resources above and then sign into [ArcGIS.com](https://www.arcgis.com) to learn how to [create your first map](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm).
+> NOTE: If you are brand new to ArcGIS, we recommend that you use your developer account to sign into [developers.arcgis.com](http://developers.arcgis.com) to familiarize yourself with the site and then sign into [ArcGIS.com](https://www.arcgis.com) to learn how to [create your first map](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm).

 ## Labs

 The labs start from ground-zero and work through the Data - Design - Develop process.
-In this case we use Portland open data, but feel free to use your own to build your own custom solutions.
+In this case we use Portland open data, but feel free to use your own data to work through and build your own custom solutions.
+You might find it helpful to follow along with the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs).

 Let's get started!

-> For additional guidance, you might find it helpful to follow along with the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs).

 ![Steps](./geodev-hackerlabs-apps.png)

 ### 1. Data

-Creating and importing data interactively is a fast and effective way to prepare data for prototype apps or for production-level apps that you plan to develop in the future.
+Creating and importing data interactively is a fast and effective way to prepare data for both prototype and production app development.

-These labs illsustrate how to import, create and manage data using the [ArcGIS Online](http://arcgis.com) and [ArcGIS for Developers](http://developers.arcgis.com) website and tools.
+In these labs you will import, create and manage data using the [ArcGIS Online](http://arcgis.com) and [ArcGIS for Developers](http://developers.arcgis.com) website and tools.
 You will also use the map viewer to perform data enrichment, the process of adding social demographic information to a dataset, and spatial analyses, the process of creating new data based on spatial critria.
 You will also explore the feature service REST endpoints and use them in a simple web app to access and display spatial data.

 ArcGIS Online and Developer Tools
 * [Import Data](./data/import_data.md)